skypager/skypager/src/helpers/google-doc/README.md

 # Google Docs Helper

-Provides a model for working with google documents.
+Provides a model for working with google documents, as collections of documents and individual instances.

+Use this helper to build a content object model which combines an organized collection of google documents, with JavaScript functions that can be used to represent the information in them in some desired format.

+This can be used to power a static site generator, a blog, use your imagination.

 [Learn about their structure](https://developers.google.com/docs/api/concepts/structure)